Babra455/Global_Sales_Performance_Intelligence_Dashboard/README.md

 ## Datasets

-**Sales.csv ** -  This dataset contains information about sellers on the platform.
-It includes the following columns: seller ID, seller zip code prefix, seller city, and seller state.
-Each record represents an individual seller and their location details.
+**Sales.csv ** -  This dataset contains sales transaction and customer information, including order details, product details, sales values, time variables, customer names, contact information, address details, and order status.
+It also includes geographic fields such as city, state, country, and territory, which support analysis of sales performance across products, customers, time periods, and regions.

 ---